 |Faculty||Faculty of Health Sciences & Medicine|

-1. Demonstrate a sound knowledge and understanding of the structure of biomolecules and be able to relate their function to the important and relevant aspects of their structure.
+1. Describe the structure of biomolecules and the key chemical concepts that underpin biomolecular structures and relate their function to the important and relevant aspects of their structure.

-4. Develop a sound understanding of the molecular mechanisms in a number of important cell signalling cascades.
+4. Explain molecular mechanisms in a number of important cell signalling cascades.

 There are no co-requisites.

 |Withdraw – Academic?||06/03/2021|